-Believe it or not, you can even air fry your Thanksgiving turkey, assuming you have a large enough air fryer, of course.
+Believe it or not, you can even air fry your Thanksgiving turkey, assuming you use a breast instead of the whole bird.

-All you’ll need to make this tender, moist turkey is the turkey, butter, thyme, sage, rosemary, salt, and pepper.
-You can have it on the table in less than an hour.
+All you’ll need to make this tender, moist turkey is the turkey, butter, and seasonings.

 If you want to get off even easier next Thanksgiving, you can do air fryer turkey legs instead of the whole shebang.